-Niksar, The Capital of Damishmend Dynasty Niksar is a district in Tokat province, located on roads from Iran to Central Anatolia, the Aegean Region, Istanbul and many other points.
-The town's position as a crossroads has made it significant throughout history - the Royal Road coming from Persepolis passed through Niksar and the Black Sea Spice Routes traveled to the Black Sea in Niksar.
-Kelkit River--rising in Anatolia and ending at then-Black Sea--also contributes to Niksar's significance.
-Niksar was the capital city of Danismend Dynasty.
-Danishmend, a Persian word, means "wise man”.
-The Danishmenids invited religious scholars and the learned people to their new lands.
-Niksar became a cultural and scientific center because of this character.
-Much to Danishmenids's credit, the town was a witness of how Anatolia added not just one but many layers throughout history.
-Yağbasan Madrasa is a special part of the rich cultural heritage of Niksar.
-As the first madrasa in Anatolia, Yağbasan was built in 1157-1158.
-Thanks to Yağbasan Madrasa, the Danishmendid brought the madrasa institution into Anatolia which has made great contributions to education and science amongst the Muslim community.
-Davis Kayseri, a well-known Islamic scholar and founder of the Ottoman Medrese system was educated at Yağbasan Madrasa in Niksar for 12 years.
-There he completed his first philosophical text work.
-He founded the Ottoman Medrese System during the rule of Orhan Bey.
-The building consists of an atrium and two iwans without porticoes.
-The Yagbasan madrasa was important in terms of medical education.
-Thanks to this building, Anatolia reached the most advanced medical science during its time and it was also the first step towards eventual developments that would make Anatolia the most important center for medicinal purposes under Ottoman rule.
-Niksar Castle was built in the Roman era and has seen many changes in ownership due to its fragility.
-The Danishmendid, for example, repaired the castle when it was under their control by adding much of what is now used: a palace, baths, fountains, mosques, Mausoleum and Yağbasan Madrasa to the inventory of cultural structures in the castle.
-Niksar has been added to the Tentative List of UNESCO in 2018 with the title of "Early Period of Anatolian Turkish Heritage: Niksar, The Capital of Danishmend Dynasty".
+Niksar, The Capital of Damishmend Dynasty Niksar is a district located in Tokat province, and it is situated on routes that connect Iran to Central Anatolia, the Aegean Region, Istanbul, and many other areas.
+Its strategic position as a crossroads has made it historically significant - the Royal Road from Persepolis passed through Niksar, and the Black Sea Spice Routes also went through it on their way to the Black Sea.
+Furthermore, Niksar owes its importance to the Kelkit River, which originates in Anatolia and flows into the Black Sea.
+During the Danismend Dynasty, Niksar was the capital city.
+The word "Danishmend" is of Persian origin and means "wise man."
+The Danishmenids invited scholars and learned individuals to their new territories, and as a result, Niksar became a cultural and intellectual hub.
+The town's history is a testament to how Anatolia has accumulated numerous layers throughout the ages.
+One of Niksar's most remarkable cultural heritage sites is the Yağbasan Madrasa.
+Constructed in 1157-1158, Yağbasan is the first madrasa in Anatolia.
+Thanks to the Danishmendid, the madrasa institution was introduced to Anatolia, making significant contributions to education and science within the Muslim community.
+Davis Kayseri, a renowned Islamic scholar and the founder of the Ottoman Medrese system, received his education at the Yağbasan Madrasa in Niksar for 12 years.
+It was there that he completed his first philosophical text work.
+During the reign of Orhan Bey, Kayseri established the Ottoman Medrese System.
+The building features an atrium and two iwans without porticoes.
+The Yagbasan madrasa was significant for medical education, as it enabled Anatolia to reach the most advanced level of medical science during its time.
+It was also the first step towards the eventual developments that would make Anatolia the most crucial center for medicinal purposes under Ottoman rule.
+Niksar Castle, built in the Roman era, has undergone many changes in ownership due to its fragile nature.
+When it was under the control of the Danishmendid, for example, they repaired the castle and added a palace, baths, fountains, mosques, Mausoleum, and Yağbasan Madrasa to the inventory of cultural structures within the castle.
+In 2018, Niksar was added to UNESCO's Tentative List as the "Early Period of Anatolian Turkish Heritage: Niksar, The Capital of Danishmend Dynasty."